GabrielSantana7791/News/README.md

 2.2- admin: Can write a new post through the menu "add post" at the navbar, edit and delete posts (theses options are in the bottom of the post) and the admin can edit or remove a use (User Find from the navbar). <br />

-3- Search post: A simple engine that find out a post containing the specific text writed.
+3- Search post: A simple engine that find out a post containing the specific text writed. <br />

 4- User Find: The same as the Search Post, only find a user containing the specific text writed. <br />